CLI Reference

 panache format --config custom.toml document.qmd

-# Parse and inspect AST
+# Parse and inspect CST

 panache parse document.qmd